I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi-composerects.md

 <p> </p>

 ## -remarks
 <p>The following constraints and validations apply to the <b>ComposeRects</b> function:</p>

 <p>The driver should ignore the source rectangular areas that are not completely inside the source surface. </p>

-<p>The destination rectangular areas--after applying offsets--can be partially or completely outside the destination surface.
-The destination rectangular areas are clipped if partially outside and rejected or completely clipped if completely outside. </p>

-<p>The same surface cannot be specified for the source and the destination. </p>

-<p>Surfaces and vertex buffers that are used with <b>ComposeRects</b> should not be locked. </p>

-<p>The source and destination surfaces are formatted as one bit per pixel (D3DDDIFMT_A1) when they are created.</p>

-<p>In the debug build, the Microsoft Direct3D runtime validates that a source rectangular area description exists for each index in the destination rectangular area description.
-In the retail build, <b>ComposeRects</b> returns an error if an invalid index exists. </p>

-<p>The number of rectangular areas should be less than 0xFFFF to prevent internal overflow during math operations.</p>

-<p>Surfaces and vertex buffers should be created by using the same display device (graphics context). </p>

-<p>Local display memory should be specified for the destination surface.</p>

-<p>The following example code shows an operation that <b>ComposeRects</b> performs:</p>

-<p>The following constraints and validations apply to the <b>ComposeRects</b> function:</p>

-<p>The driver should ignore the source rectangular areas that are not completely inside the source surface. </p>